Skip to content

 Container orchestrators such as Kubernetes or platforms such as OpenShift make scaling out and scaling in a trivial problem.
 If you are not familiar with them, you should check them out!

-3. Separate databases for reading and writing concerns
+3. Separate Databases for Reading and Writing Concerns

 In most user-facing systems the number of data reads is orders of magnitude higher than the number of data writes.
 We can significantly improve systems like these by copying our data to a separate read-only database and using it to serve data requests.
 To make this work, we must keep the two databases in sync.
 One of the most popular ways of synchronizing data relies on the eventual consistency model.
 This model doesn't guarantee that the data is synchronized immediately.
 However, it ensures that the data will be consistent sooner or later.
-Making your systems eventually consistent is a fair price to pay for the ability to scale and is usually acceptable for most businesses (even though some people might not see it like that at first).
+Making your systems eventually consistent is a fair price for the ability to scale.
+It is usually acceptable for most businesses (even though some people might not see it like that at first).
 If this model is not your cup of tea, you can always rely on good ol' ACID transactions or reading data from the primary database where it must be consistent immediately.

 CQRS (Command Query Responsibility Segregation) - this is where it gets interesting.
 We can go one step further by introducing separate data models for writes (commands) and reads (queries).
 Instead of synchronizing the same write models, we can aggregate and transform them into models designed for lightning-fast data reads.
 Moreover, we can pick different database providers and use multiple read databases optimized for specific queries.